PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 Here are the features we'd like to implement in the coming months.

-### Creating new features and refactoring existing features into Plugins
+### Mobile App: Creating new features and refactoring existing features into Plugins

 1. **Description:** There are a number of features that while useful are not absolutely necessary for the base Talawa app and would be better suited as plugins.
 The goal of this task is to refactor the existing plugins such as Newsfeed Advertising, Spam Mitigation, Inter-group Messaging, Analytics Integration, Check-ins functionality, etc. We recommended that you use our [Plugin Guide](https://docs.talawa.io/docs/functionalities/plugin-architecture).
 The scope of the Newsfeed Advertising and Spam Mitigation are given below.
 They can act as a template for the any additional plugins you wish to discuss with the mentors.
    1. **Newsfeed Advertising**: